-- 1. Contact the parents, who will need to collect the child; - 2.
-Administer Panadol, if authorised, remove clothing and sponge bath the child; - 3.
-Encourage regular intake of fluid to prevent dehydration; and - 4.
+- 1. Contact the parents to give a courtesy call.
+If an educator believes that the child needs to collect, they may request this. - 2.
+If the temperature reaches 38°C or above, an educator will contact a parent to collect the children immediately.
+If a parent cannot be reached, they will contact an emergency contact. - 3.
+Administer Panadol, if authorised, remove clothing and sponge bath the child; - 4.
+Encourage regular intake of fluid to prevent dehydration; and - 5.
 Advise the parents that the infected child will have to stay away from the Service until naturally free from fever for 24 hours.